Edward Hindley (1858-1935)

 A summary of these pages may help you find your way around ... pages which go back into the deep history of Cheshire, cows & salt and then to the industrial revolution and a riparian factory site at Acton Bridge ...

-The Hindleys were Anglo Saxons, the name was derived from the Old English words 'hind', a female deer, and 'legh', a forest clearing - 'people from a place in the forest where deer were found'? ... an appropriate name for the folk who dispersed into Cheshire and eked out a living from farming and the other rural crafts associated with cows ... this co-evolution of man and animal goes way back into deep history, a vital symbiotic survival story which involves everybody ... and the Hindleys were no exception ...
+The Hindleys were Anglo Saxons, the name was derived from the Old English words 'hind', a female deer, and 'legh', a forest clearing - 'people from a place in the forest where deer were found'? ... an appropriate name for the folk who dispersed into Cheshire and eked out a living from farming and the other rural crafts associated with cows ... this co-evolution of man and animal goes way back ... a vital symbiotic survival story which involves everybody ... and the Hindleys were no exception ... perhaps deep history was the place to start? ...
+The Deep History of Folk & Cows in Rural Cheshire ...

 There was a variation on this suggestion from another guesser -